 ↑ The building we’re talking about is the one in the centre of the picture with the “Biscuits” sign. ↑

-The gist of this story is not so much about the historic importance of the Weston Bakery Biscuit Factory building itself, as, while it is a beautiful old brick structure, in which a whole lot of biscuits were produced in round-the-clock shifts from 1910 until it closed in the 70s, there are plenty of places which are as old as it is, and older, still standing in that area.
+This story is not so much about the historic significance of the Weston Bakery Biscuit Factory building itself, as, while it is a beautiful old brick structure, in which a whole lot of biscuits were produced in round-the-clock shifts from 1910 until it closed in the 70s, there are quite a few places which are as old as it is, and older, still standing in that area.

-What makes the old Weston building particularly interesting is the company, Allied Properties, who bought it in 1998, chose to keep the old building in place, opting to painstakingly retrofit it and build over-top, rather than demolish it.
+Rather, this story is about the wonderful renovation/alteration that was made to the old Weston Bakery Building.
+What makes this building particularly interesting is the company, Allied Properties, who bought it in 1998, chose to keep the old building in place, opting to painstakingly retrofit it and build over-top, rather than demolish it.

 I heard all about the enormous effort the company undertook to make that happen, during the tour I took as part of the “Doors Open Event”.